BeachLife Festival: 2021

 Held from September 10 to 12 with performances by Jane's Addiction, Counting Crows, Ziggy Marley and Stephen Marley, Cage the Elephant, The Revivalists, Silversun Pickups, Fitz and the Tantrums, Men at Work, The Wallflowers, Ben Harper and the Innocent Criminals, Portugal.
 The Man, Gary Clark Jr., Thievery Corporation, Sugar Ray, Save Ferris, the English Beat.

 2022

 Held May 13 to 15 with performances by The Smashing Pumpkins, Weezer, Steve Miller Band, 311, Stone Temple Pilots, Sheryl Crow, Lord Huron, UB40, Vance Joy, Matisyahu, Cold War Kids, Atlas Genius, Long Beach Dub Allstars, Milky Chance.

 2023

 Held May 5 to 7 with performances by Gwen Stefani, The Black Keys, Pixies, John Fogerty of Creedence Clearwater Revival, The Black Crowes, Modest Mouse, Sublime with Rome, Band of Horses, Tegan and Sara, Kurt Vile and the Violators.

 2024

 This event was held May 3 to 5 with a number of notable artists like Sting, Incubus, Seal, and more.
+The event was canceled on May 5th due to High Winds halfway through ZZ Top's set.

 2025

-This event is coming back to Redondo Beach May 2-4, 2025!
-Earlybird tickets on sale NOW!
+This event happened in Redondo Beach on May 1-3 2025.
+The Lineup included Lenny Kravitz, Sublime, Alanis Morrisette, Train, CAKE, O.A.R, The Struts and many others.
+35,000 people attended in 2025 over the three days it happened.